OlehShpak/spring-mvc/README.md

 - During registration user data is validating for uniqueness, password encoded by BCrypt
 - Registered users receive role "user", hence access to all sections except chief section (needed role "chief")
 - User(e.g. employee) can create,delete and search customers (new customers are validating for uniqueness)
-- User can create,delete and search deals (search in custom date range by created date or deadline)
+- User can create,delete and search deals (search in custom date range by created date or deadline, by employee full name)
 - Customer and deals are related One To Many, customer is deleted with deal collection (cascade)
 - User can receive and view tasks from another users and accomplish it
 - ORM framework is Hibernate, db properties are for Postgresql